Advancing Aspect-Based Sentiment Analysis through Deep Learning Models

-Unlike previous studies, we present a novel integration ofBi-LSTM, Transformer, and GCNs to advance aspect-based sentiment analysis.
-SentiSys strategically leverages the strengths of each component: Bi-LSTM serves as a proficient feature extractor, capturing intricate patterns and semantic nuances within the text.
-Meanwhile, the Transformer excels at capturing long-distance dependencies, allowing our model to grasp the contextual relationships crucial for comprehensive sentiment analysis.
-Introducing GCN with a dependency parsing layer further enriches the model's capabilities by incorporating syntactic information, enabling a more fine-grained understanding of the syntax relations within the text.
-By combining these components, SentiSys aims to provide a holistic and nuanced perspective on aspect-based sentiment analysis.
-This innovative amalgamation addresses the limitations of prior studies, fostering a more comprehensive and accurate sentiment analysis methodology.
+Unlike prior research, we introduce a novel fusion of Bi-LSTM, Transformer, and GCNs to advance aspect-based sentiment analysis.
+SentiSys strategically utilizes each component's strengths: Bi-LSTM acts as an adept feature extractor, capturing intricate patterns and semantic nuances.
+Meanwhile, the Transformer excels at capturing long-range dependencies, enabling our model to understand crucial contextual relationships.
+The introduction of GCN with a dependency parsing layer enriches the model by incorporating syntactic information, facilitating a more nuanced understanding of text syntax.
+By combining these elements, SentiSys aims to offer a comprehensive perspective on aspect-based sentiment analysis, addressing previous limitations and fostering a more accurate sentiment analysis methodology.